 How to Install iOS 14 Beta Right Now

 This is how to install the iOS 14 beta without a developer account.
-If you follow these instructions you can install the new iOS 14 beta or iPadOS 14 beta without paying for a developer account.
+If you follow these instructions you can install the new iOS 14 beta or iPadOS 14 beta today.
+These directions work with the public beta or the developer beta.

 Apple switches between requiring users to download a small file or the full download, but this year both options are available to users.
 The fastest way is to download the iOS 14 beta profile to your iPhone or iPad, but you can also download the iOS 14 IPSW file to your computer and install that way.

-Apple announced the iOS 14 update and beta in June at WWDC and it is available today for developers to download.
-A Public iOS 14 beta is coming this summer.
-If you want to skip the hoops, you can sign up for the public beta.

-If you are still reading, you can use this guide to install the iOS 14 beta or iPadOS 14 beta on your device without waiting for the fall or the public beta.
+If you are still reading, you can use this guide to install the iOS 14 beta or iPadOS 14 beta on your device without waiting for the full release later this year.

 Choosing the iOS 14 beta profile allows you to download it to your phone and install the beta without registering your device UDID.

-These directions are for early adopters who are looking to try iOS 14 early.
-Officially the only way to install the iOS 14 beta right now is as a member of the Apple Developer Program.
-This is a $99 a year subscription and the only supported way to use the first iOS 14 betas.

-If you are willing to work around this, you can install the iOS 14 beta without a developer account.
-Some users will be better off waiting for the public iOS 14 beta and many users should simply wait for the official release this fall.
-The first beta, and especially the developer beta, arrive with more problems than a traditional release.
+This is how the public iOS 14 beta works.

 Before You Install the iOS 14 Beta Archive a Backup